refresh(PIX) - Fotolia

 Read more about extending the life of datacentres

 - Datacentre operators are always looking for ways to cut costs and improve the efficiency of their facilities.
-Here we ask the experts for their top five tips for reducing the operating costs of running a server farm.
+Here, the experts share their top five tips for reducing the operating costs of running a server farm.

-- The Wellcome Sanger Institute has enlisted the help of long-standing tech partner EfficiencyIT to oversee a revamp of its datacentres’ energy monitoring and management systems
+- The Wellcome Sanger Institute has enlisted the help of long-standing tech partner EfficiencyIT to oversee a revamp of its datacentre energy monitoring and management systems.

 Using liquid cooling can solve the high-density, server-cooling problem, because water (conductive cooling) conducts more than 3,000 times as much heat as air and requires less energy to do so.
 Liquid cooling enables the ongoing scalability of computing infrastructure to meet business needs.